penguin-svg/E-mail-SMS-SPAM-filter/README.md

 # E-mail-SMS-SPAM-filter
-this is my first Git repo
+this is my first Git Repository.
 Author - Subhanker Kumar